man in his 40s doing a beginner workout at home in a living room

 Start Today — Not Tomorrow

 Pick just one exercise from the Week 1 plan above — just one — and do it for 10 minutes today.
 Not an hour.
 Not a full routine.
-Ten minutes.
+Just 10 minutes.

 Then come back here and drop a comment below telling me what you chose.
 I read every single one, and I would love to hear where you are starting from.